Remembering the Forgotten Flood

 PUBLICATION AGREEMENT

-1. COPYRIGHT: In consideration for the publication of your work, if accepted and published by the journal noted above, the author(s) agree to transfer copyright of the work to REFLECTIONS: NARRATIVES OF PROFESSIONAL HELPING, Cleveland State University, including full and exclusive rights to all media now known or later developed, including but not limited to electronic databases and microfilm, and in anthologies of any kind (NOTE TO U.S. GOVERNMENT EMPLOYEES: SEE YOUR EXEMPTION, PARAGRAPH 4 BELOW.)
+1. COPYRIGHT: If the manuscript you submit to this site (the “Manuscript”) is selected for publication in Reflections, the author(s) of the Manuscript hereby agree to transfer copyright of the Manuscript to Salem State University, including full and exclusive rights to reproduce the Manuscript in all media now known or later developed, including but not limited to electronic databases and microfilm, and in anthologies of any kind.

-2. AUTHOR RE-USES OF WORK: As a professional courtesy, the author retains the right to reprint the author's article again after publication in the journal, in any work the author is sole author, or in any edited work for which the author is senior editor.
-No further permission is necessary in writing from REFLECTIONS, nor will the journal require fees of any kind for this reprinting.
-This statement is intended to provide full copyright release for the purposes listed above, and a photocopy of this release may be used when another publisher requires a written release.
+2. AUTHOR RE-USES OF MANUSCRIPT: As a professional courtesy, the author(s) retains the right to reprint the Manuscript again after publication in Reflections, in any work the author(s) is sole author, or in any edited work for which the author(s) is senior editor, though the author(s) is required to cite the Manuscript as a prior publication in “Reflections: Narratives of Professional Helping.”
+No further permission is necessary in writing from SSU, nor will SSU require fees of any kind for this reprinting.
+This statement is intended to provide a copyright release for the purposes set forth in this Section 2, and a photocopy of this Publication Agreement may be used when another publisher requires a written release.

-3. READER RE-USES OF WORK: The author(s) acknowledge that registered readers of REFLECTIONS and others with access to the article may use their work consistent with Fair Use under 17 U.S.C. § 107.
+3. READER RE-USES OF MANUSCRIPT: The author(s) acknowledge that registered readers of Reflections and others with access to the Manuscript may use the Manuscript consistent with applicable law including, but not limited to Fair Use under 17 U.S.C. § 107.

 4. AUTHOR WARRANTIES: The author(s) represent(s) and warrant(s):

-a.) that the manuscript submitted is the author's (authors') own work;
+a.) that the Manuscript is the author's (authors') own work;

-b.) that the work has been submitted only to this journal and that it has not been previously published;
+b.) that the Manuscript has been submitted only to this journal and that it has not been previously published;

-c.) that this article contains no libelous or unlawful statements and does not infringe upon the civil rights of others;
+c.) that the Manuscript contains no libelous or unlawful statements and does not infringe upon the civil rights of others;

 d.) that the author(s) are not infringing upon anyone else’s copyright.

-e.) that the author(s) are responsible for any individual or organizational names that are mentioned, as Reflections disclaims responsibility for references to individuals, organizations, facts, and opinions presented by the published authors.
+e.) that the author(s) are responsible for any individual or organizational names that are mentioned in the Manuscript, as SSU disclaims responsibility for references to individuals, organizations, facts, and opinions presented by the published author(s) in the Manuscript.

 f.)
-That the author(s) have taken care to ensure that the article does not contain any identifiable information about clients or patients except as pursuant to appropriate permissions and forms of informed consent as provided for in all relevant laws and codes of ethics.
+That the author(s) have taken care to ensure that the Manuscript does not contain any identifiable information about clients or patients except as pursuant to appropriate permissions and forms of informed consent as provided for in all relevant laws and codes of ethics.

 g.)
-That the author(s) content in no way violates any individual’s privacy rights.
+That the Manuscript in no way violates any individual’s privacy rights.

-The author(s) agree that if there is a breach of any of the above representations and warranties that the author(s) will idemnify the publisher and editor and hold them harmless.
+The author(s) agree that if there is a breach of any of the above representations and warranties that the author(s) will indemnify SSU, including the publisher and editor of Reflections, and hold them harmless.

-7. “WORK FOR HIRE” AUTHORS: If the article was written by an author who was hired by another person or company to do so, the article is called a “Work for Hire” manuscript.
-This agreement must be signed by the “employer” who hired the author, as well as the author.
+8. “WORK FOR HIRE” AUTHORS: If the Manuscript was written by an author(s) who was hired by another person or company to do so, the manuscript is considered a “Work Made for Hire” under § 101 of the U.S. Copyright Act.
+This Agreement must be signed by the “employer” who hired the author(s), as well as the author(s).

-8. NO AMENDMENTS: This form is not valid if the author(s) add(s) any additional constraints and amendments.
+9. NO AMENDMENTS: This form is not valid if the author(s) add(s) any additional constraints and amendments.
 Please submit the article elsewhere for publication if the author(s) do not sign the form without alteration.